AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 * Redis

 #### Cassandra
-Cassandra was modelled upon DynamoDB - they are mostly the same.
+Cassandra was modelled on DynamoDB - they are mostly the same.
 DynamoDB and Cassandra both belong to key-value stores, a category of NoSQL databases.
-They are both (A,P) databases in CAP theory parlance - both of them have only eventual (or weak) consistency, as they sacrifies C to achieve higher A (availability).
+They are both (A,P) databases in CAP theory parlance - both of them have only eventual (or weak) consistency, as they sacrifice C to achieve higher A (availability).
 They both use the Gossip protocol for membership protocol and failure detection.
 They both use consistent hashing ring of nodes for distributed hash table (DHT), which has some nuances of optimisation.
-NoSQL does not mean the absence of a SQL query language, it is actually the abbreviation of NoSQL.
-For ease of basic CRUD (create, read, update, and write) operations, the developers of both DynamoDB and Cassandra developped some variants of SQL lanuages.
+NoSQL does not mean the absence of a SQL query language; it is actually the abbreviation of NoSQL.
+For ease of basic CRUD (create, read, update, and write) operations, the developers of both DynamoDB and Cassandra developed some variants of SQL languages.

 Cassandra is a wide-column store like Goggle BigTable.
 DynamoDB is multi-model.
 Cassandra has write optimisation, DynamoDB is more suitable for large reads.